rdfostrich/article-swj2020-cobra/content/solution.md

 the addition index are iterated in a similar way, where the version annotation of every addition triple is again updated based on its presence in the deletion index.

-Our case is a trivial extension of this algorithm, where instead of checking single addition and deletion streams, two addition and deletion streams have to be checked, which will produce distinct version annotations.
+Our case is a trivial extension of this algorithm.
+Instead of checking single addition and deletion streams, two addition and deletion streams have to be checked.
+This will produce distinct version annotations, for which we apply the union.

-To estimate the cardinality, the OSTRICH approach can again be extended, by adding the snapshot cardinality with the addition cardinality for both delta chains for the given triple pattern.
+To estimate the cardinality, the OSTRICH approach can again be extended by adding the snapshot cardinality with the addition cardinality for both delta chains for the given triple pattern.
 As some triples could occur in both delta chains, this can lead to an overestimation.